Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

-Datasets such as BindingDB \cite{gilson2016bindingdb} and ChEMBL31 \cite{mendez2019chembl} provide validated protein–ligand binding affinities through trial and error, advancing the development of generative drug design frameworks for modeling biomolecular interactions.
-SKEMPI \cite{jankauskaite2019skempi} and ACE2 \cite{starr2020deep} datasets focus on protein–protein interaction affinities, which enable the training of models for mutational effect prediction.
-Synthetic molecule repositories such as ZINC \cite{irwin2005zinc} and Mol-Instructions \cite{fang2023mol} provide vast molecular structures with textual explanations acceptable for multimodal GenAI frameworks.
-In genomics and transcriptomics, resources such as the Human Reference Genome \cite{schneider2017evaluation}, GenBank \cite{benson2012genbank}, and hg19 genome \cite{sanabria2023human} enable generative DNA modeling and variant effect prediction.
+Datasets such as BindingDB \cite{gilson2016bindingdb} and ChEMBL31 \cite{mendez2019chembl} provide validated protein–ligand binding affinities through trial and error, advancing the development of generative drug design frameworks for modeling biomolecular interactions. \x{These datasets are widely used for fine-tuning and benchmarking protein-ligand interaction models.
+However, both datasets contain a large number of kinase inhibitors and central nervous system (CNS) drugs, while compounds such as allosteric binders, covalent inhibitors, and biologics are less represented.
+This imbalance may limit the ability of models to perform well across a broader range of drug classes.
+Similarly, SKEMPI~\cite{jankauskaite2019skempi} and ACE2~\cite{starr2020deep}, which are commonly used to evaluate mutational effects, are relatively small datasets and mainly include well-studied protein complexes.
+As a result, they provide only a limited assessment of how well models generalize to new and unseen biological systems.} SKEMPI \cite{jankauskaite2019skempi} and ACE2 \cite{starr2020deep} datasets focus on protein–protein interaction affinities, which enable the training of models for mutational effect prediction.
+Synthetic molecule repositories such as ZINC \cite{irwin2005zinc} and Mol-Instructions \cite{fang2023mol} provide vast molecular structures with textual explanations acceptable for multimodal GenAI frameworks. \x{ZINC~\cite{irwin2005zinc} is often used for pretraining generative molecular models because of its large size.
+However, many compounds in ZINC may be difficult or impractical to synthesize, which means that strong performance in computational evaluations does not always translate into molecules that can be readily produced in laboratory settings.} In genomics and transcriptomics, resources such as the Human Reference Genome \cite{schneider2017evaluation}, GenBank \cite{benson2012genbank}, and hg19 genome \cite{sanabria2023human} enable generative DNA modeling and variant effect prediction.
 Epigenomic datasets, for instance, Human DNA methylation \cite{xiong2022gmqn} and Mouse Brain scATAC-seq \cite{ma2020chromatin} contribute to generative modeling of chromatin availability and epigenetic regulation.